 As everyone is trying to get back to normalcy, it may not seem like it, but we’re still in the middle of the global COVID-19 pandemic.
 The numbers are starting to spike again; we still need to Corona-proof ourselves even though most states are easing restrictions.

-It’s worth noting my state, Pennsylvania Department of Health reported 526 new cases.
-Across Pennsylvania, 6,399 Coronavirus death linked to COVID-19 since the outbreak earlier this year.
+It’s worth noting that my state, Pennsylvania, Department of Health reported 526 new cases.
+Since the outbreak earlier this year, 6,399 Coronavirus deaths have been linked to COVID-19 across Pennsylvania.

-June 8, my Pennsylvania county went yellow, and now it is green.
+On June 8, my Pennsylvania county went yellow, which is now green.
 I went back to work part-time after sheltering in place since March 15.
-My company supplied me with a PPE kit that includes masks, 70% hand sanitizer, and alcohol wipes for my iPad.
+My company supplied me with a PPE kit that included masks, 70% hand sanitizer, and alcohol wipes for my iPad.

-In general, the more closely you interact with others, and the longer that interaction, the higher the risk of COVID-19 spread.
+The more closely you interact with others, the longer that interaction, the higher the risk of COVID-19 spread.
 So, think about:

 All interactions over ten people?